 THE RIGHT MIX

-Kate’s motifs could be anything – people, buildings, flowers.
-She says pen and watercolour will always be her love, even though she is has been exploring other directions such as Japanese painting and oil painting with Roisin O’Farrell.
+Kate’s subjects could be anything – people, buildings, flowers.
+She says pen and watercolour will always be her love, even though she has been exploring other directions such as Japanese painting and oil painting with Roisin O’Farrell.
 Her most recent venture is collagraph printing and you sense her excitement at getting a designated printing room ready in the house.
-Kate says she likes working in the house rather than in a separate studio – so her painting is done upstairs in a little room and the blog is created at the kitchen table.
+Kate says she likes working in the house rather than in a separate studio – so her painting is done upstairs in her cosy ‘studio’ and the blog is created at the kitchen table.
 Her enthusiasm for creating art is clearly fuelled by a social element, by having people around her.
 Kate says that although at one point she thought she would like to be a full-time artist she now realizes that she has got just the right mix: running a B&B in Benenden where the family now live, plus family life, plus painting.

 “Interesting commissions have come in via Instagram”

 Kate has recently seen success selling art, generated from her posts on Instagram.
 She happily reflects that she could not recoup the time spent creating the commissions in sales, but Kate says she continues to learn enormously from the process.